qingpeng9802/Experimental-COVID-19-Prediction-US/README.md

 3/28: The logistic rate is slightly lower, and need more time to reach the maximum value.
 4/5: The logistic curve looks like predicting very well (8 days past from 3/28).
 The logistic rate become reasonable compared to other countries.
 However, due to the initial speed is too high, the final cases might reach 50,0000+.
+4/13: The logistic curve looks like predicting very well (8 days past from 4/5).
+The logistic rate is lower and more close to other countries.
+The final cases might reach about 70,0000.

 By 3/28, the slowing down date of the US is about 4/11.
 By 4/5, the slowing down date of the US is about 4/18.
+By 4/13, the slowing down date of the US is about 4/18.

 ## Reference and Acknowledgment
 CSSEGISandData, https://systems.jhu.edu/, https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data